chromice/ae/documentation/index.md

 #### Break your app into components

-æ lets you either delegate requests to a directory or a file, or process it in anonymous callback function.
-Typically the first (few) segment(s) should determine the script that should handle the request, while the remainder of the segments further qualify what kind of request it is and specify its parameters.
+æ lets you either delegate requests to a directory, a file, or a callback function.
+Typically the first (few) segment(s) should determine the script that handles the request, while the remainder of the segments further qualify what kind of request it is and specify its parameters.

 For example, you may want to handle user authentication and let: